 The framework for the Optimize program centers on three main areas – energy, work, and love.
 I think these categories pretty much cover all areas of life.
 You could certainly get more granular than this with setting your intentions, but the course has us focus on these core aspects.

-I’ve kept my intentions to focus on Love, Energy, and Work (which I refer to as LEW).
+When I set intentions, I tend to focus on Love, Energy, and Work (which I refer to as LEW).
 Each morning, I write down how I want to be in these areas.
-Not to say that it never changes based on what’s happening that day, but for the most part, I write down these things each morning.
+Not to say that it never changes based on what’s happening that day, but for the most part, I will create space when journaling to write these things down.

 Love – warm, present, and encouraging.